Shao-Group/scallop-umi-test/README.md

 predicted transcripts, and reproduce the results and figures in the Scallop2 paper.

 The pipeline involves in the following four steps:
-1. Download and/or compile necessary programs (`programs` directory).
+1. Download and/or compile necessary tools (`programs` directory).
 2. Download necessary datasets (`data` directory).
 3. Run the methods to produce results (`results` directory).
 4. Summarize results and produce figures (`plots` directory).

+\*Important notice\*: Tools are not downloaded automatically.
+Users need to separately download and link all necessary tools to the folder `programs` before running scripts.
+Please follow the instructions in Step 1 Download Tools to download all necessary tools.

-# Programs
+# Download Tools

-Our experiments involve the following ten programs:
+Our experiments involve the following ten tools:

-Program | Version | Description
+Tool | Version | Description
 ------------ | ------------ | ------------
 [Scallop2](https://github.com/Shao-Group/Scallop2) | v1.1.2 | Transcript assembler
 [StringTie2](https://github.com/gpertea/stringtie) | v2.1.7 | Transcript assembler